Unions oppose plan to move NBA, NHL teams to northern Virginia, another blow to Youngkin-backed deal

 In a written statement, Greg Akerman, president of the local Building Trades Unions, said, “Wage theft and exploitation of immigrant workers are common on construction sites in northern Virginia.
 The developers of this entertainment district have refused to take the necessary steps to prevent this.”

-JBG Smith and the teams' parent company, Monumental Sports and Entertainment, said in a joint statement that they were “disappointed and somewhat perplexed” at the AFL-CIO's announcement.
+JBG Smith and the teams' parent company, Monumental Sports and Entertainment, said in a joint statement that they were “disappointed and somewhat perplexed” at the AFL-CIO's announcement but they remained open to “continued discussion with labor.”

-“During near daily negotiations over the course of several months, this development partnership gave labor nearly everything it asked for including strong wages, benefits, and training commitments, as well as efforts to prevent wage theft and misclassification.
-Our discussions went farther to specifically promote local hiring and opportunity for small, women, minority, and veteran-owned businesses.”
+“During near daily negotiations over the course of several months, this development partnership gave labor nearly everything it asked for including strong wages, benefits, and training commitments, as well as efforts to prevent wage theft and misclassification," the statement said.

 The move would bring Virginia its first major pro sports franchises.
 But the deal has faced criticism from Alexandria residents concerned about traffic, and from D.C. officials who fear the loss of the team will devastate downtown Washington.